A market study on the breakfast cereal category

-The other demographic that yogurt has appealed to strongly is the 60 and older age range.
-This group of consumers tends to find yogurt a safe bet in living a healthy and a less calorie-riddled lifestyle.
+Another demographic that yogurt has appealed to strongly is the 60 and older age range.
+This group of consumers tends to find yogurt a safe bet.
+So, important in living a healthy and a less calorie-riddled lifestyle.

 It’s an easy breakfast item

 Let’s face it, traditional breakfast cereals take time to eat and can’t be brought with you.